dominikbraig/PhyPiDAQ/Anleitung_Lehrer_en.md

 the floor.
 For this purpose, the circuit board is clamped so that the
 spacing between the brackets is correct.
 The distance between the brackets
 in the back and front of the case should be 3.2 cm and 6.5 cm to the left.
-Suitable screws are M3x12mm, which are screwed upside down so as not to
+Suitable screws are M3x12mm, which are screwed upside down so they don't
 scratch the surface later.

 *Fig. 11*: Case construction, step 5: Screw on the circuit board                    ![Figure 11](Hardware/Fotos/koffer_5.png)